bhishanpdl/IBM_Decision_Optimization/README.md

 # Using the IBM virtual machine
 1. Go to https://www.ibm.com/cloud/garage/dte/tutorial/create-and-run-optimization-model-python
-2. Enter full email address and password to login.
+2. Go to top right corner and click Login.
+(IBMid: full ou email and continue.)
 3. Right corner: Before you start: Country ==> United States and try it for ==> 4 hours.
 4. Click on the link sent from email and use temporaray password given in email (dont add extra spaces).
 5. Double click and open jupyter-notebook.